brianhouse/art_and_code/NEXT.md

 ### coordinates
 - bezier is impossible. need to show beginShape and curveVertex and have a mini-assignment on it
 - definitely have beginShape endShape, also with regular shapes. the writing a letter thing was good
+- had too much time, but that was because of labor time and canceled class

 ## indeterminacy
 - not sure about the three versions thing. in some ways it worked, in some ways not, would have to emphasize that more. texture is a bit better